 It does really pay to a little older and wiser, especially when it comes to senior discounts.
 Walgreens has been offering its Senior Savings Day for several months now.
 Not to be outdone, Rite Aid has now joined the bargain bonanza for seniors the first Wednesday of the month.
 While the discount is the same at 20% off your entire purchase, Rite Aid defines “senior” as those who are 65 or older.
 (Walgreens sets the bar lower by 10 years at 55.)
 To get the senior discount, you must be a member of Rite Aid’s wellness65+ loyalty program.
 It’s FREE to sign-up.
 Of course, there are some restrictions: “Discount not valid on prescriptions, prescription co-pays, tobacco products, alcohol, gift cards, online purchases, lottery tickets, licenses, money orders, money transfers, newspapers, prepaid cards, stamps, other mail services, dairy, items distributed by Moran Foods or Save A Lot Food Stores and items prohibited by law and may not be combined with any other offer.”
 If you don’t qualify, consider asking an older relative or friend to go shopping with you to get in on the savings.

 About Bryan K. Chavez

-LOTC National Deals Editor Bryan K. Chavez carries his purple coupon binder with pride everywhere he goes because he knows it's as "good as gold."
-His deal-seeking skills are so sharp that he regularly saves upwards of 75% on his grocery receipts.
-One of his passions is helping others save money.
-When he's not clipping coupons or sniffing out the next great promotion, his professional background is in public relations & marketing for non-profit organizations.
-Bryan is an editor at Mile High On The Cheap.
+LOTC National Deals Editor Bryan carries his coupon binder with pride everywhere he goes because he knows it's as "good as gold."
+His deal-seeking skills are so sharp that he regularly saves upwards of 75% on his groceries.
+From a young age, one of his passions has been helping others save money.
+When he's not clipping coupons or searching for the next great bargain, his professional background is in public relations & marketing.
+Bryan is an also editor at Mile High On The Cheap.
 (He is a huge Prince fan and was fortunate to have had three brief interactions with the music icon.)